pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-set.md

   - When set to 100, the task is considered _Completed_.

 `--assignedToUserIds [assignedToUserIds]`
-: The comma-separated IDs of the assignees the task is assigned to.
+: The comma-separated IDs of the assignees that should be added to the task assigment.
 Specify either `assignedToUserIds` or `assignedToUserNames` but not both.

 `--assignedToUserNames [assignedToUserNames]`
-: The comma-separated UPNs of the assignees the task is assigned to.
+: The comma-separated UPNs of the assignees that should be added to the task assigment.
 Specify either `assignedToUserIds` or `assignedToUserNames` but not both.

 `--description [description]`
 : Description of the task